Binance Market Update (2022-07-26)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include POND, CHESS, and RAD, up by 24%, 14%, and 12%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include RAD, POND, and CHESS, up by 39%, 27%, and 13%, respectively.

 Top stories of the day: